 It’s easy to see why we’re a true libation destination.
 We invite you to raise a glass (or two), but be sure to do so responsibly!

-For a complete list of restaurants in Minnesota’s Sweet Spot, check out our Destination Guide.
-Be sure to follow or like us on Facebook, Instagram, and Twitter for all the latest news.
-And don’t forget to tag your photos with #DiscoverSLP – we’d love to see them!
+Be sure to check out our complete list of dining and drinking establishments and follow or like us on Facebook, Instagram, and Twitter for all the latest news.
+Don’t forget to tag your photos with #DiscoverSLP – we’d love to see them!